Pyother/SystemManagement/README.md

 # SystemManagement

 This project is used to monitor the operating system.
 The application allows you to display basic information about the current date and time, CPU load and RAM memory usage.
-In addition, the project provides sample applications in Rust, Python and Lua, which allow you to test the performance of applications written in these languages.
-It also includes a web application that uses JavaScript and allows you to visually display selected information.